Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Encouraging
 Whenever you apply a boon to another creature, they may shift once.

+### Protective
+You may use your Block reaction to prevent damage that would be dealt to any creature within your zone of control, rather than just yourself.
+When you do so, you take any other effects of that attack in their place as well.

 ### Reactive
 Enemies provoke an attack of opportunity whenever they enter your zone of control.